Dean Rehberger, Michigan State University, Director of Matrix, Principal Investigator

 Role: Rehberger is Director and responsible for coordinating the overall project and for project development and integration.

 As the Director of Matrix, over the past 20 years Dean Rehberger has overseen numerous digitization and archival projects, application design and development projects, and large data and computational processing projects at Matrix.
 Rehberger has extensive experience in user experience design, faculty and community workshops, and online publishing.
 He would work with the co-PIs to provide academic leadership of the project and strategically engage faculty and administrative stakeholders.

-Walter Hawthorne, Michigan State University, Chair of History, Co-Principal Investigator
+Walter Hawthorne, Michigan State University, Associate Dean for Academic and Student Affairs & Professor of History,